97harsh/graphic_codex/README.md

 Program for code generation using openai, with correction

-Add API key in config file at ./config.json
+Add API key, generated from:https://beta.openai.com/account/api-keys in config file at ./config.json {
-{
   "API Key": "<OPENAI-API key>"
 }